UtahRETC/IntroProgrammingPythonPart1/Syllabus.md

 Most class periods will involve in class exercises that you are expected to participate in and will be graded on.

+## Assessments and final exam

+There will be an assessment at the end of every unit and a final exam at the end of the class.

 ## Grade requirements

 A minimum of 70% is required to pass this class.
-There are no tests or quizzes, grades are 100% based on homework assignments and in class exercises.
+Your grade will be made up of a combination of the homework, unit assess, and final exam.

+\pagebreak

 \begin{multicols}{2}
 \subsection{How can you succeed in this class?}